korx/Korx.Cycler/README.md

         }
     }

-`final` is the set of styles for each of the `css` and `js` transitions used for the finishing point of the previous element.
+`destination` is the set of styles for each of the `css` and `js` transitions used for the finishing point of the previous element.

     swipeTime: 500